i2metaverse/i2m/docs/index.md

 ## Meetings and Activities

-The IIM ACM Chapter will organize regular meetings and activities to engage members and foster collaboration within the community.
+The I2M ACM Chapter will organize regular meetings and activities to engage members and foster collaboration within the community.
 We primarily aim to conduct these activities at leading conferences and symposiums.
 Some of the key activities we plan to organize include:

 - **Workshops and Tutorials** at CHI, AAAI, ISMAR
 - **Talks and Panel** Discussions at NVAITC and AAAI Summer Symposiums